Frequently Asked Questions

 what is the statuE of hope?

 The Statue of Hope was a gift from Susan Preston Draper to the Town of Hopedale in 1904.
 The statue includes a fountain and was originally used as a drinking fountain until the State Board of Health outlawed shared drinking glasses.
-The Statue of Hope was sculpted by Waldo Story in Rome from Carrara marble that was quarried in Italy.
+The Statue of Hope was sculpted by Waldo Storey in Rome from Carrara marble that was quarried in Italy.

 |